 Lyme disease is the most common insect-borne disease in the U.S., by far.
-The Centers for Disease Control and Prevention logs 30,000 cases every year, and the agency believes that tenfold more go unreported.
+Although the Centers for Disease Control and Prevention records 30,000 cases annually, the agency believes that tenfold more go unreported.
 Today, many unknown traits of Lyme Disease remain up for debate.

 “There is definitely some confusion and also some misinformation out there,” says Amy Schwartz, an epidemiologist at the CDC.
 “And it’s important to correct that, because without proper treatment, the condition can be devastating.”